destaquesgovbr/destaquesgovbr-portal/README.md

 ## Getting Started

+First, run the typesense locally:
+In this repository you'll find a docker container and a script `run-typesense-server.sh` that runs the container and load the news dataset taken from Huggingface: https://github.com/destaquesgovbr/destaquesgovbr-typesense

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev